 This phase focuses on getting the child and parent ready for final steps toward family reunification.
-Family time should be set up to give the parent and child the most opportunity to interact.
-Family time during this phase may happen in a religious or spiritual setting, and the foster parent may or may not also attend.
-You may be asked to help with family time at these locations as a Family Time Supporter.
-When family time events are happening in these settings, the parent is encouraged to act as the parent rather than the foster parent or other supporter filling the parental role.
-The caseworker makes the decision to hold family time in a religious or spiritual setting on a case-by-case basis.
+Family contact should be set up to give the parent and child the most opportunity to interact.
+Family contact during this phase may happen in a religious or spiritual setting, and the foster parent may or may not also attend.
+You may be asked to help with family contact at these locations as a Family Contact Supporter.
+When family contact events are happening in these settings, the parent is encouraged to act as the parent rather than the foster parent or other supporter filling the parental role.
+The caseworker makes the decision to hold family contact in a religious or spiritual setting on a case-by-case basis.

-Overnight unsupervised family time at the parent's home will also happen during this phase.
+Overnight unsupervised family contact at the parent's home will also happen during this phase.
 At times a "trial home visit" is done to assure that reunification will be safe for the child.
 During a "trial home visit," court custody will continue as a safety measure.
 The Foster Parent Bill of Rights has further details.

-Family Time Supervision Levels
+Family Contact Supervision Levels

-Family time supervision levels depend upon the unique situation of the parent and the child.
-Child safety is the priority in deciding what level of supervision is needed when family time first begins after the child goes into foster care.
+Family contact supervision levels depend upon the unique situation of the parent and the child.
+Child safety is the priority in deciding what level of supervision is needed when family contact first begins after the child goes into foster care.
 Decisions about supervision level are made after considering child safety needs, child developmental needs, and parent success in addressing the need for foster care.
 The family's OCS caseworker determines the level of supervision needed.
-As a Family Time Supporter, you will be involved in the level Supported Family Time.
+As a Family Contact Supporter, you will be involved in the Supported Family Contact level.

-The levels of family time are listed below from most supervised to least supervised:
+The levels of family contact are listed below from most supervised to least supervised: